edgarcgriffinjr/edgarcgriffinjr/README.md

 ## Current Project

 Currently working on a web app that was designed by Frontend Mentor.
-The name of the site is nDesigno and it is a pretty expansive site with multiple pages.
+The name of the site is Designo and it is a pretty expansive site with multiple pages.
 It is built to be responsive through all screen sizes and have lots of media.

 [Designo WebApp Repository](https://github.com/edgarcgriffinjr/designo-website)